 2. After germination, once the plants are two inches tall, transplant them to pots that are at least 3 inches deep.
 You can also transplant in soil beds and space the seedlings 8 to 10 inches apart, the soil temperature needs to be 12 to 20 degree C throughout the growing period.

-3. Six hours of sun and rich soil are essential for a healthy growth of celery.
+3. Six hours of sun and rich soil are essential for the healthy growth of celery.
 Mulch the plants once they grow 6 inches tall to keep the soil moist.

 4. Water directly once transplanted.
 Make sure the plants are well watered so that the stalks don't turn dry.

 5. You can harvest celery when stalks become about 8 inches tall.
-Celery can be stored in a freezer in plastic bags or air dried for a longer shelf life.
+Celery can be stored in a freezer in plastic bags or air-dried for longer shelf life.